 Allowing the player to pick a theme they like makes every session of our “Memory” activities that much more personal and tailor-made.
 Every person is different.
 Some folks like space, others prefer cars.
 And, even the same person might be in the mood for something different each time.
 Space on Tuesday morning, cars on Thursday afternoon, and nature on Saturday - why not?

 Isabela just picked Space as her preferred theme, and now the first activity she sees is an intermediate-term recall exercise.

-The screen displays 3 words: Rocket.
-Solar Flare.
-Light-Year.
-She’s encouraged to try to remember these 3 words because she’ll be asked to recall them again at the very end of the session (30 minutes or more later).
+The screen displays 3 words: Rocket, Solar Flare, and Light-Year.
+She’s encouraged to try to remember these 3 words because she’ll be asked to recall them at the very end of the session (30 minutes or more later).

 This is an example of a memory exercise that asks the player to keep something in their memory for around 30 minutes or more.
 They do other activities before being asked to recall what they memorized.

-Memory Spark provides a range of memory exercise types.
+Our “Memory” activities provide a range of memory exercise types.
 This encourages the use of various memory mechanisms and activates diverse parts of the brain.
 Variety also keeps things fresh and exciting, throughout a single session and between sessions.

 Now Isabela is presented with the main activity, in this case “Match It!”
 She taps on the moons to reveal the space objects underneath.
 When she uncovers a matching pair, success!
 The round is completed when all pairs have been matched.